 VPATs manage to cover a wide range of products including computer software, imaging hardware and services.
 ITI provides guidance for completing VPATs but, surely, both manufacturers and suppliers hold responsibility for the clarity, integrity, and usefulness of the content contained in the report.

 The official VPAT forms are hosted by the Information Technology Industry Council and are available in the Microsoft Word format.
-However, to ensure that you comply with all VPAT requirements, you should turn to a team of professionals that will deal with all the details and provide the desired result.
+However, to ensure that you comply with all VPAT requirements, you should turn to a reliable web accessibility consulting company that will deal with all the details and provide the desired result.